junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Rowena MacLeod, at your service."
 The woman finally tells them.

-Sam springs to his feet, gesturing to Dean, "Can I talk to you for a sec?"
+Sam springs to his feet, gesturing to Dean.
+"Can I talk to you for a sec?"
 Right when Dean is also jumping to his feet.

 "Yeah, just about to say the same."